missyjeanbeutler/auth-afternoon-auth0/README.md

 ```
 https://api.github.com/user/followers
 ```
-Make sure that you authenticate the request with the logged in user's credentials.
+Make sure that you authenticate the request with the 'User-Agent' header as listed on the request docs.
+The value for 'User-Agent' should be the clientID received through auth0.

 - Or use the npm module [node-github](https://github.com/mikedeboer/node-github).
 The example on the page provides the needed information for your request.